gmitirol/empop-use/docs/using_empop.md

 ❗ Note that the C-insertion between 310 and 316 is a stable length variant, not a length hotspot.
 It is listed here for uninterrupted C-runs as a consequence of T310C.

-Standard query settings disregard discrepancies in hotspot length variant regions between query and database sequences.
+**Standard query settings** disregard discrepancies in hotspot length variant regions between query and database sequences.
-Note that costs of disregarded InDels do not contribute to the final costs, which influences the ranking of results.
-See section 4.4.
-Neighbors.

 ### 4.2.
 Result
 The execution of a database query automatically directs the user to the Results tab.
 Sample ID, query range(s) and mitotype are indicated in the top lines.
 Following information is listed in the results table: